 Pvt.
-Frank Joel Orendain was born in Salinas, California, on March 5, 1921.
+Frank Joel Orendain was born in Guadalajara, Mexico on March 5, 1921.
 His given name was Francisco Joel Orendain.
-He joined the California National Guard’s 40th Divisional Tank Company headquartered in Salinas.
+He joined the California National Guard’s 40th Divisional Tank Company headquartered in Salinas, and since he was in the National Guard, he did not have to register for the draft on October 16, 1940.
 On February 10, 1941, the tank company was called to federal duty as C Company, 194th Tank Battalion.

 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island located hundreds of miles away that had a large radio transmitter.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
 By the time the planes landed, it was too late to do anything that day.